+DAVID M. SHAFFER

+President & Chief Executive Officer, EnerSys

+NON-INDEPENDENT DIRECTOR

-DAVID M. SHAFFER Age 54 Director since 2016 66 President & Chief Executive Officer, EnerSys NON-INDEPENDENT DIRECTOR DIRECTOR QUALIFICATION HIGHLIGHTS EnerSys Committees: None Global Leadership Experience O O Other Public Boards: None Manufacturing ✓ Sales
+EnerSys Committees: None Other Public Boards: None DIRECTOR QUALIFICATION HIGHLIGHTS

+- ✓ Global Leadership Experience

+- Manufacturing

+- ✓ Sales

 Career Highlights: Mr. Shaffer has been a Director of EnerSys and has served as our President and Chief Executive Officer since April 2016.
 Prior thereto, he served as President and Chief Operating Officer since November 2014.
 From January 2013 through October 2014 he served as our President-EMEA.
 From 2008 to 2013, Mr. Shaffer was our President-Asia.
 Prior thereto he was responsible for our telecommunications sales in the Americas.
 Mr. Shaffer joined the Company in 2005 and has worked in various roles of increasing responsibility in the industry since 1989.